 Birmingham Medical Malpractice Attorney for Failure To Warn Patient of Known Risks

 Patients often trust that their doctor will provide the necessary medical care for their injury or illness and inform them of any risks they could face.
 Unfortunately, some healthcare professionals don’t provide adequate warning of possible side effects, dangers, or complications that could result from surgery, medication, or another treatment plan.
-At Farris, Riley & Pitt, LLP, the Birmingham medical malpractice attorneys take medical malpractice cases seriously and believe in fighting for justice for our clients.
+At the Farris, Riley & Pitt, LLP legal firm, the Birmingham medical malpractice attorneys take medical malpractice cases seriously and believe in fighting for justice for our clients.

 You will not be alone as we’re seeking the maximum compensation you need to cover the medical bills and other expenses you incurred from risks you didn’t realize you were taking.
 You should not be responsible for these costs when your doctor’s actions put you in harm’s way.
 You deserve to hold them liable.
 Farris, Riley & Pitt, LLP can file an insurance claim or lawsuit on your behalf, obtain critical evidence, and aggressively pursue the financial award necessary to recover from any complications you experienced.

 Don’t delay.
 Hire an experienced and dedicated attorney to be your advocate during this challenging time.
-Call Farris, Riley & Pitt, LLP at (205) 324-1212 today for your free consultation.
+Call Farris, Riley & Pitt, LLP at (205) 324-1212 today to schedule your free consultation.

 Medical Malpractice Based on a Doctor’s Failure to Warn